 This page explains how to install SystemRescue on a USB stick.
 All data on the memory stick will be deleted so make sure it does not contain any important data.

-If you are running Windows on your computer the recommended installation program is rufus as it is easy to use and supports both UEFI and Legacy-BIOS booting methods.
+If you are running Windows on your computer the recommended installation program is Rufus as it is easy to use and creates writable filesystems.

 In the previous steps RESCUEXYZ

-for SystemRescue-7.00.
+for SystemRescue-9.06.
 Rufus should automatically use the label which was set

 on the ISO filesystem and hence it should set this label automatically on the